 If an employer changes when they open or close

-For example, they can decide to shut over Christmas and tell their employees to use some of their holiday entitlement.
+For example, they can decide to shut over Christmas and tell their workers to use some of their holiday entitlement.
 This is the case even if in previous years the business was open over Christmas.

-If an employer needs employees to take holiday, they should tell them at least twice as many days before as the amount of days they need them to take.
+If an employer needs workers to take holiday, they should tell them at least twice as many days before as the amount of days they need them to take.
 This is calendar days, not working days.

 Changing terms in a contract